canro91/canro91.github.io/_posts/2022-03-07-OptimizeGroupBySQLServer.md

 Notice the Clustered Index Seek operator on the left branch.
 That's to find the body of only the 20 post SQL Server found as a result of grouping inside the CTE.
 This time, SQL Server is grouping and sorting fewer data.
 It made our stored procedure use less CPU time.

 Let's take another look at sp_BlitzCache.
-Before running the modified version of our store procedure five times, I ran `DBCC FREEPROCCACHE`.
+Before running the modified version of our store procedure five times, I ran `DBCC FREEPROCCACHE` to free up SQL Server's plan cache.

 {% include image.html name="spBlitzCacheAfter.png" alt="Most CPU intensive queries" caption="Most CPU intensive queries with our modified stored proc" %}

 Notice the "Total CPU" and "Avg CPU" columns, we're using less CPU time after the change.
-I went from 36151ms of total CPU time to 35505ms.
+I went from 36.151ms of total CPU time to 35.505ms.
 Hooray!

 Now, imagine if that store procedure runs not only 5 times, but multiple times per minute.
 What if our stored procedure feeds a reporting screen in our app?
 That change with a CTE will make a huge difference in the overral CPU usage.